 Almost all 19th-century mining was underground, and colonial men, used to a footloose, independent life, did not easily adjust to underground mining.
-Those who took up mining in New Zealand tended to be immigrants – at first from the copper- and tin-mining areas of Cornwall and Devon, and then from coal-mining areas in Durham, Northumberland, Yorkshire and Wales.
-Many brought traditions of trade unionism and Methodism.
+Those who took up mining in New Zealand tended to be immigrants – at first from the copper- and tin-mining areas of Cornwall and Devon, and then from coal-mining areas in Northumberland, Durham, Yorkshire and Wales.
+Many brought with them traditions of trade unionism and Methodism.
 In the early 20th century a number came from the Australian fields, while the expansion of the Waikato fields after the First World War attracted Māori workers into the mines.

 Got it easy